Predicting stellar collision outcomes of main sequence stars: Methodology

 \section{Methodology}

 The study of stellar collisions is critical for understanding the evolution of dense stellar environments, such as galactic nuclei, where interactions between stars can significantly influence the growth and activity of central supermassive black holes (SMBHs).
 In these regions, collisions between main-sequence stars are frequent, and their outcomes—whether they result in mergers, mass loss, or complete disruptions—determine the amount of gas released into the surrounding medium.
 This gas can subsequently be accreted by the SMBH, fueling phenomena like active galactic nuclei (AGN) or tidal disruption events of the remnants.
 However, predicting the precise outcome of a collision is a complex challenge, as it involves the intricate interplay of gravitational dynamics, hydrodynamics, and thermodynamics.
-Traditional methods, such as smoothed particle hydrodynamics (SPH) simulations, provide detailed insights but are computationally prohibitive if we are interested on a statistical picture, since these algorithms often require days or weeks to simulate a single collision.
+Traditional methods, such as smoothed particle hydrodynamics (SPH) simulations {\citep[e.g., using codes like StarSmasher or GADGET,][]{2018ascl.soft05010G,SpringelEtAl2001,Springel2005}}, provide detailed insights but are computationally prohibitive if we are interested on a statistical picture, since these algorithms often require days or weeks to simulate a single collision. {Semi-analytic approaches offer a faster alternative by simplifying the hydrodynamics, but they often are limited in their approach or rely on calibrated parameters that may not generalize well across the full range of collision scenarios.
+In a foundational study \cite{1966ApJ...143..400S} investigated the complex topic of collisional dynamics, specifically focusing on the interactions within extremely dense proto-galactic nuclei.
+They developed and introduced what they termed a simple, semi-analytical model.
+The primary purpose of this model was to allow researchers to calculate and predict the specific outcomes resulting from high-speed collisions between stars.
+These outcomes were principally characterized by the amount of mass lost from the stars and the associated dissipation of kinetic energy.
+Subsequently, this theoretical framework was adopted and practically applied in later research by \cite{DDC87a,DDC87b}.
+Furthermore, the original model was significantly extended by other researchers, namely \cite{Sanders70b} and later by \cite{1991ApJ...370...60M}, to accurately account for the more complex scenario of collisions involving stars of unequal masses.
+The computation proceeds by decomposing the colliding stars into many sticks, all parallel to the direction of relative motion.
+It is assumed that the collision follows a straight trajectory after first contact.
+In the overlapping regions, the model conserves momentum and energy (including thermal) for individual encounters between one stick from each star.
+Transverse energy and momentum transfer are ignored.
+If a stick's post-collision total specific energy relative to its parent star exceeds the binding energy, that mass element is considered lost.
+Although this model is quite crude, its mass loss predictions align surprisingly well with SPH simulations, provided the relative velocity at infinity is high (exceeding the stellar escape velocity) and the impact parameter is large.
+For low-velocity collisions, where the relative velocity at infinity is less than the stellar escape velocity, the encounters are only mildly supersonic, and entropy is nearly conserved.
+This scenario is common in open or globular clusters.
+As demonstrated by \cite{LombardiEtAl2002}, the merger's structure can be determined by sorting the mass elements from the parent stars based on their entropy. }